practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure-alt.md

 ```

 In this code we make use of a couple shell commands, the
-first of which is obviously responsible for updating Rubygems.
+first of which is obviously responsible for updating RubyGems.
 The second command is a guard that prevents the gem update
 command from running more than once.